-- A resident member of the Fletcher faculty must assume responsibility for advising the student on the self-designed field and must support the request in writing. - The self-designed field must consist of at least nine course credits for the MALD and MIB and at least twelve for the PhD.

-- The self-designed field must include at least one full-credit Fletcher course as the required course for the field. - For PhD candidates, at least nine course credits in the field must be Fletcher courses.
+- A member of the Fletcher faculty must assume responsibility for advising the student on the self-designed field and must support the request in writing. - The self-designed field must consist of at least three courses and 9.0 credits for the MALD and MIB and at least four courses and 12.0 credits for the PhD. - The self-designed field must include at least one (3.0 credits) Fletcher course as the required course for the field. - For PhD candidates, at least three courses and 9.0 credits in the field must be Fletcher courses.
 The self-designed field should consist of a group of courses with a clear methodology, a respectable volume of theoretical and applied literature, and boundaries that enable a clear distinction to be made between the subject of the self-designed field and related subjects outside the field. - The field should have an international component and fit within the Fletcher curriculum.